What kind of person was your loved one? What were their values, personality and spiritual beliefs?

 You will also need to arrange a headstone, monument or grave marker for your loved one.

-Headstones, monuments and markers are a tangible memorial to your loved one, placed on the grave to identify who is buried there.
+Headstones, monuments and grave markers are a tangible memorial to your loved one, placed on the grave to identify who is buried there.
 They are usually inscribed with the person's name and dates of birth and death, and may include information about their families, a photograph or a quote (epitaph).

 Before choosing a monument, check the arrangements with the cemetery operator.
 Every cemetery, and sections within the cemetery, will have regulations about what style, size and features of monuments are allowed.